-This post serves partly as an index to all of the writing I’ve done on this site about my homeland, The Philippines.
+This post serves partly as an index to the writing I’ve done on this site about my homeland, The Philippines.
 My relation to this homeland has been problematic my whole life, and, in fact, the list of writings below is one of my strongest bonds to my birth country.
-That is, I read about the Philippines and write about its history and culture more than I’m actually in that culture itself.
-Or in the actual country itself.
+I read about the Philippines and write about its history and culture more than I’m actually in the country itself.

 Then there is the language.
-In “Homelessness and Me” I’ve written about the deep, isolating pain of losing my native language.
-I don’t know that I’ll ever go back until—if ever—my language skills get better.
+In “Homelessness and Me” and elsewhere I’ve written about the deep, isolating pain of losing my native language.
+I’ve even mentioned how it was taken from me in several sermons (see links below).
+Until my language skills get better (if ever), I don’t know that I’ll ever go back.

 I received my most intense Filipino experiences the summers I spent as a “tween” and early teenager in Terra Bella and Porterville, California, mostly working the fields: picking tomatoes, grapes, and figs, hoeing weeds, pulling leaves.
 There I heard the language again, though found it virtually impossible to speak.
 There I helped hand-slaughter animals, mostly pigs and goats, for feasts.
 Now, since I’ve been attending Friendship United Methodist Church (Bolingbrook, IL) for many years, I’ve been back with more Filipino friends than I have in decades.
 They love me and I them, but not being able to speak my own language, or the Tagalog most of them speak, is a deep, deep pain.